VirtusLab/git-machete-intellij-plugin/README.md

 Once the fast-forward merge is complete, the edge between `master` and `sticky-header` gets gray, which means that the latter has been merged. <br/>
 `master` is now ahead of remote because of the commits from `sticky-header`.
-Since `master` isn't diverged from its remote tracking branch, `Push...` does not require force.
+Since `master` hasn't diverged from its remote tracking branch, `Push...` does not require force.

 You can now `Slide Out` the merged `sticky-header` branch.
 The remaining `master` and `fancy-footer` branches are now in sync.